Wednesday April 4, 2018 from 10:00 – 11:00 am HST

 Those attending the session will:

-This program is approved by the National Association of Social Workers–Hawai`i Chapter (Approval HI62792017-157) for up to 1 Social Work continuing education contact hour.
+This program is pending approval by National Association of Social Workers–Hawai`i Chapter for 1 Social Work continuing education contact hour.

 State licensure boards have final authority on the acceptance of individual courses.